 2) Or, you can add screws to the top of the track that protrude down to the top of the door.

 Add Glass Break SensorsAdd a glass break sensor as an alarm if the glass is broken.
 You can buy standalone sirens/alarms if you don’t have a security system or purchase one for your existing system.
 As a cheap deterrent, you can even install a wired sensor (that isn’t connected to an alarm system) where the thief will see it and decide not to break in through your door.
+There are open source home automation software you can use along with your sensors for convenience.

 Supplement the Sliding Glass Door LockImprove the primary lock.
 You may be able to install an aftermarket lock that requires a key and is much more robust.
 This will depend on the construction of the door, but usually a simple pin lock will do.
 But, if you don’t have hurricane glass or safety film on the door, then there really isn’t much point in doing this.
 After all, a burglar can just break the glass and walk right through as long as you don’t have glass break detectors on the door or in the same room.